 By listening closely to our requirements, the Swiss manufacturer has: ?created two pieces of high quality engineering that exactly meet our needs for production efficiency, and done so in a bespoke and flexible package that made commercial sense for us and them,? he said.

 Roche claims the staff at Parkers is keenly aware of the need for enhanced productivity, and has enjoyed a GBP1 million increase in turnover since the Gallus presses were installed.
-Their arrival prompted a rethink on the production floor, which brought about a change in workflow pattern, and Roche has instigated the ?pit stop? mentality to reduce downtime to a minimum.
+Their arrival prompted a rethink on the production floor, which brought about a change in workflow pattern with the implementation of the Mitrefinch US software solution, and Roche has instigated the ?pit stop? mentality to reduce downtime to a minimum.